Subway

 Has Subway's inspection record improved over time?

 Results have been roughly steady.
-Recent inspections at Subway have produced about the same number of violations as earlier ones, holding around two per visit.
+Inspections at Subway have averaged around two violations per visit across the recent record.

 What does a low risk rating mean?